isindir/sops-secrets-operator/README.md

   > jenkins-secrets.enc.yaml
 ```

-> **Note:** multiple keys can be used to encrypt secrets, at the time of decryption
+> **Note:** Multiple keys can be used to encrypt secrets.
+At the time of decryption
-> access to one of these is needed, for more information see `sops`
+> access to one of these is needed.
+For more information see `sops`
 > documentation.

 # License